 Advertisement

-The Harpy drone is designed by a team of both Russian and Chinese military engineers and is made in China factories with the help of Russian defense contractors.
+The Harpy drone was designed by a team of both Russian and Chinese military engineers and is made in Chinese factories with the help of Russian defense contractors.

-The United States has repeatedly warned China and others against supplying the Russian military with weapons and their components, and has already hit a number of Chinese companies with sanctions for sending components to Russia that later went into weapons when assembled there.
+The United States has repeatedly warned China and others against supplying the Russian military with weapons and their components and hit several Chinese companies with sanctions for sending components to Russia that later went into weapons when assembled there.

 Deputy commander of Russian special operations unit killed at home in Moscow region